Watch: Prince George Reacts Joyfully to England’s Goal, and William Consoles Him After Loss

 George, England’s third in line to the throne, was dressed in a suit and tie, just like his father.

-Here’s George’s reaction after Luke Shaw scored for the home crowd to give England a 1-0 lead just two minutes into the game.
+Here’s George’s response after Luke Shaw scored for the home crowd to give England a 1-0 lead just two minutes into the game.

-Video of the moment England scored their goal,We can see how happy William and George were😁😁 And the hug of Daddy and son and then there was Mommy. pic.twitter.com/svvDmt2Akp

 England led 1-0 at halftime and for the next 67 minutes when Italy’s Leonardo Bonucci equalized.
 After two hours of play, the match was still tied at 1-1 after 90 minutes of regular and 30 minutes of overtime.

-The teams each got five shootout shots from penalty-kick range, and England held a 2-1 advantage after two kicks per team.
+Each team was given five penalty-kick shootout shots, with England leading 2-1 after two kicks each team.

-Italy tied the game and then took a 3-2 lead.
-England had the final kick, and they could have tied the match.
-However, Bukayo Saka, who is one of the youngest to ever play in the Euro, had his shot blocked by Italy goalkeeper Gianluigi Donnarumma.
-Italy celebrated its first title since 1968, when they defeated Yugoslavia.
+Italy had a 3-2 advantage after tying the game.
+England had the final kick and had a chance to tie the game.
+Bukayo Saka, who is one of the youngest players in Euro history, had his shot blocked by Gianluigi Donnarumma of Italy.
+Italy won its first World Cup victory since 1968, when it overcame Yugoslavia.

 In the meantime, Prince William consoled a downcast George.